Learning Whole-Body Humanoid Locomotion via Motion Generation and Motion Tracking: Method

 \subsubsection{Whole-body Motion Tracker}

-We first train a single whole-body motion tracker using a DeepMimic-style RL framework with PPO in IsaacLab~\citep{isaaclab}, based on the motion data collected in \secref{sec:data_collection}.
+We first train a single whole-body motion tracker on a single RTX 4090 GPU using a DeepMimic-style RL framework with PPO in IsaacLab~\citep{isaaclab}, based on the motion data collected in \secref{sec:data_collection}.
 We design imitation rewards $r_{\rm{mimic}}$ and regularization terms $r_{\rm{reg}}$ (see \tabref{tab:reward_tracker}) so that the policy can imitate all reference motions while respecting the physical constraints of the real hardware:

-The tracker observation consists of the reference state, including linear and angular velocity, joint position and velocity, and key body positions in the base frame; proprioceptive terms, including five consecutive frames of base angular velocity, projected gravity, joint position and velocity, and the previous action; together with terrain height scans.
+The tracker observation consists of the reference state, including linear and angular velocity in $\mathbb{R}^3$, joint position and velocity in $\mathbb{R}^{23}$, and key body positions in the base frame in $\mathbb{R}^{9\times3}$; proprioceptive terms, including five consecutive frames of base angular velocity, projected gravity in $\mathbb{R}^3$, joint position and velocity, and the previous action in $\mathbb{R}^{23}$; together with terrain height scans in $\mathbb{R}^{17\times11}$.
 The policy outputs 23-dimensional target joint positions as actions.
 Although Yang et al.~\cite{omniretarget} show that terrain information is not strictly required when the demonstrations are sufficiently accurate, we find that it can be beneficial to include exteroceptive input already at this stage, as it helps the later fine-tuning stage.